 The protein tags that adorn immune cells and engage with receptors to promote inflammation in the body’s endothelial tissues are not what they were thought to be.
 A KAUST investigation has identified the true surface proteins expressed by T-cells that mediate this molecular liaison, a finding that could help scientists control inflammation that has gone haywire1.

-“This has significant implications for developing targeted therapies to combat inflammatory diseases, such as psoriasis and rheumatoid arthritis,” said Jasmeen Merzaban, a biochemist at KAUST who led the research.
+“This has significant implications for developing targeted therapies to combat inflammatory diseases, such as psoriasis and rheumatoid arthritis,” says Jasmeen Merzaban, a biochemist at KAUST who led the research.

 The receptor with which the surface proteins on T-cells interact is known as E-selectin.
 This cell adhesion molecule is expressed by tissues that line the inner surface of blood vessels: it acts as a kind of Velcro that clings to T-cells when the endothelium needs to fight off infections from bacteria or viruses.